 ANNUAL BUDGET VOTE AND BOARD ELECTION: The annual budget vote and election of board members will take place on Tuesday, May 18, 2021.
 On June 30, 2021, the term of office expires for Board Member Thomas Henry.
 Nominating petitions will be available in the District Clerk’s office beginning Monday, March 1, 2021.
-The number of signatures needed on a candidate’s petition is 76 (2% of last year’s voting population).
+The number of signatures needed on a candidate’s petition is 32 (2% of the 2019 voting population).
 Petitions must be submitted to the Office of the District Clerk no later than 5:00PM on Monday, April 19, 2021.
 For more information, contact Kathy Muscari at (845) 680-1012.

 The mission of the South Orangetown Central School District is to elevate, engage and inspire through personalized and exceptional educational experiences that ensure all students achieve to their fullest potential.